OWASP/wrongsecrets/wrongsecret-desktop-resources/welcome.md

 Welcome to the WrongSecretss desktop/toolcontainer!
 With this Docker container you have the minimal tools next to Docker ready on your finger tips.
 Need more?
 Don't worry: you can always do `sudo apk add <package>` .

+## Warning in CTF-mode

+Please note that this is a 1:1 user interface: if you are running a CTF as a team, be aware you cannot run the webtop together at the same time.
+You will have to reconnect after someone else connected.

 ## What is inside

 We have packed it with the following content: